How To Fix Orbital Sander Slows Down? (8 PROVEN Fixes!)

 Why Does Orbital Sander Slow Down?

-If your orbital sander is under warranty period, better to send it to the repair center if the slowing down issue happens not because of the dust or dirt which can easily fix by cleaning.
+If your orbital sander is under warranty period, better to send it to the repair center if the slowing down issue happens not because of the dust or dirt which can easily be fixed by cleaning.

 Here’s the list of reasons that cause orbital sander to slow down,

-Some of the above reasons for slowing down are varies on the type of orbital sander.
+Some of the above reasons for slowing down vary depending on the type of orbital sander.

 An electric orbital sander runs on electricity and a pneumatic orbital sander (air sander) runs on air power.